Siedahh/CompMethods_SiedahHall/README.md

 # CompMethods_SiedahHall
-Computational Methods in Physics exercises and assignments
+Computational Methods in Physics exercises and assignments found in Computational Physics, Mark Newman, 2012.

 HW1 - multiple plots on one figure